-Both the Uniform Load Method and the Single Mode Spectral Analysis Method are considered acceptable equivalent static analysis procedures.
+Both the Uniform Load Method and the Single Mode Spectral Analysis Method shall be considered acceptable equivalent static analysis procedures.

 The Uniform Load Method shall be based on the fundamental mode of vibration in either the longitudinal or transverse direction.
 The period of this mode of vibration shall be taken as that of an equivalent single mass-spring oscillator.
 The stiffness of this equivalent spring shall be calculated using the maximum displacement that occurs when an arbitrary uniform lateral load is applied to the bridge.
-A procedure for using the Uniform Load Method is given in Article C5.4.2.

 The Single-Mode Spectral Analysis Method shall be based on the fundamental mode of vibration in either the longitudinal or transverse direction.
 This mode shape may be found by applying a uniform horizontal load to the structure and calculating the corresponding deformed shape.
 The natural period may be calculated by equating the maximum potential and kinetic energies associated with the fundamental mode shape.
-A procedure for using the Single-Mode Spectral Analysis Method can be found in the AASHTO LRFD Bridge Design Specifications Article 4.7.4.3.2b.

-The equivalent static analysis is suitable for short to medium span structures with regular configuration.
-Long bridges, or those with significant skew or horizontal curvature, have dynamic characteristics that should be assessed in a multi-mode dynamic analysis.
+The procedure for using the Single-Mode Spectral Analysis Method found in the AASHTO LRFD Bridge Design Specifications Article 4.7.4.3.2b may be used. bridges, or those with significant skew or horizontal curvature, have dynamic characteristics that should be assessed in a multi-mode dynamic analysis.